mcaralp/cellular.js/README.md

 Where *n* and *m* are the width and height of the automaton.

 The `loop()` function has to return the next state of the cell.
-You can retrieve the state returned by `loop()` (or `construct()`if it is the first cycle) with the `cell()` function, and the neighborhood with the `neighbor()` function.
+You can retrieve the state returned by `loop()` at the previous cycle (or `construct()`if it is the first cycle) with the `cell()` function, and the neighborhood with the `neighbor()` function.
 Note that the object returned by `cell()` **must** remain unchanged.

-If you modify the object returned by `cell()`, the next cell to be updated will have an invalid neighborhood , as it should use the state returned at the previous cycle.
+If you modify the object returned by `cell()`, the next cell to be updated will have an invalid neighborhood, as it should use the state defined at the previous cycle.
 Please pay attention to how Javascript copies the objects by reference or value.
 If you are not sure, use the `cloneCell()` function which performs a deep clone of the previous state of the cell.

 ```javascript
 function loop()